SakethRamanKS/SMTP_Server/README.md

 <a href="https://inscriptio.me" target="new">https://inscriptio.me</a>

 #### NOTE!!!
-     This app requires AWS EC2 instance running due to billing reasons it turned off
+     This app requires AWS EC2 instance running due to billing reasons it is turned off

 #### Start the server
       python3 main.py